Multi-book author Raven Price introduces us to The Plan:

 This story is about Rachel, a person growing into a complete commitment in her spiritual life.
 Many are seeking their way along a spiritual path and this book brings some much-needed light.
 I greatly appreciate the steps she went through as it mirrored many of my own steps.

 I loved the book for many reasons, it gets a score of 4.7 of 5 stars!
-The score would have been higher except for a double handful of spelling errors.

 You can follow Raven:

 Religious, inspirational, spiritual, Christian, fiction, Christfic, Christian fiction